 Risk factors for CAD

-Smoking is a big factor when it comes to developing CAD.
+Smoking can be a cause of CAD.
 Inhaling tobacco causes artery linings to become shaggy and coarse, which allows cholesterol to easily break apart and clog artery walls.

 “Diabetes, high cholesterol, and high blood pressure also are common risk factors,” Alaoua said.